 This page of resources is part of CPIR’s Coronavirus Suite of information.
-We’ve broken the original list into separate parts, because the list was just getting too long.
 This page identifies available resources explaining COVID-19 in other languages.
 May these prove helpful to Parent Centers with diverse language populations and the families they serve.

 Basic Facts about COVID-19 in Other Languages or Formats

 Information from the CDC

 (Available in English, simplified Chinese, and Spanish)

 Among the many dozen of resources on the coronavirus from the Centers for Disease Control and Prevention are two that Parent Centers may wish to share with families: (1) What you need to know; and (2) What to do if you are sick.

 What Is COVID-19?
 And How Does It Relate to Child Development?

 From the Center on the Developing Child at Harvard University.
 Available online in HTML and PDF in English, Spanish, and (most recently) in Portuguese!